Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/tests/testing_suite.md

 This will run:
 - All Flask app tests (enabled by default)
-- Database tests (currently commented out, can be enabled easily)
+- File-based database logic tests (enabled)
+- Commented-out RDS tests (available if re-enabled)

 ---

 ## Coverage